nathanL534/nathanl534/README.md

 # Hi, my name is Nathan Lee.
-I am currently studying computer science at the University of Chicago.
+I am currently studying computer science and physics at the University of Chicago.